West-Lane-Translator/wlt_content/content/pages/About/Membership.md

 section of the [WLT
 bylaws]({static}/pdfs/WLT_Bylaws_January_27_2021_distribution.pdf).

-Membership also includes a quarterly e-newsletter detailing our volunteer efforts to maintain your access to free, quality on-air broadcasting from eleven television and radio broadcasters on our towers.

 West Lane Translator is a "membership" nonprofit -- your vote is the keystone -- you can vote annually for Board members.
 You will receive email alerts of our open public meetings.